Avoid making these mistakes to put together the strongest application possible.

 Application Mistake #7: Using grandiloquent writing

-Our Advice:** **Use a natural writing style that’s both conversational and professional.
+Our Advice: Use a natural writing style that’s both conversational and professional.
 Don’t use a thesaurus.
-Stories about overcoming obstacles can be very good, but avoid exposing your unresolved issues and psychological wounds in the process of telling them.
-There’s also a fine line between passion and over-the-top obsession.
+Stories about overcoming obstacles can be very good.
+Faculty love "grit".
+Just get your point across while not exposing your psychological wounds.
+There’s also a fine line between passion and over-the-top obsession and unresolved grievances.

 Application Mistake #8: Assuming that “Accomplishments” = Resume